 The ASHA Leadership Q&A: A Membership Chat With the Board (formerly the ASHA Member Forum) provides an opportunity for you to meet with the ASHA Board of Directors and staff to learn about organization objectives and initiatives.
 You are also invited to offer feedback on the direction and activities of the Association.

-audiology-focused events that will take place over the three days of the ASHA Convention.
-These events are a great opportunity to connect with your colleagues in the audiology community.
+A variety of audiology-focused events will take place over the three days of the ASHA Convention.
+These events are a great opportunity to connect with colleagues in the audiology community.

-The Graduate School Fair/PhD Center provides an opportunity for students to talk with communication sciences and disorders (CSD) program representatives about graduate or PhD program goals, curricula, clinical experiences, and opportunities for participation in research, among other topics.
-Check out the list of 2018 Graduate School Fair/PhD Center exhibitors.
+The virtual Graduate School Fair provides an opportunity for students to talk with communication sciences and disorders (CSD) program representatives about graduate or PhD program goals, curricula, clinical experiences, and opportunities for participation in research, among other topics.

 Various ASHA Lounges will be located throughout the Exhibit Hall.
 Plan to stop by the lounges to chat with ASHA staff and volunteer leaders to learn more about ASHA programs and initiatives.

 Some ASHA boards, committees, and councils, as well as affiliate groups, hold meetings during the ASHA Convention.
 A list of published meetings and activities will be available in the Program Planner and mobile app in November.

 The Convention begins with the Opening General Session on Thursday morning, featuring energizing addresses by the ASHA president, Convention co-chairs, and a special keynote speaker.